Psychiatric Nurse Practitioner Salary

 The biggest lever on PMHNP pay is not a raise from your employer.
 It is the model you work under.
 A salaried community-clinic PMHNP and a cash-pay practice owner hold the same license and can be $80,000 apart in take-home pay.
 Here is how PMHNPs move up the range, roughly in order of impact.

 Change your practice model, not just your job.
-Moving from W-2 salary to 1099 contracting or cash-pay private practice is the single largest pay lever.
+Moving from W-2 salary to 1099 contracting or cash-pay private practice is the single largest psychiatric nurse practitioner salary lever.
 Contractors bill $75 to $150+ per hour, and a full cash-pay panel commonly clears $200,000 to $300,000, with the trade-off of self-employment taxes, your own malpractice coverage, and running a small business.

 Practice in a full-practice-authority state, or relocate to one.
 In these states you can open an independent practice and bill directly, skipping the cost of a physician collaborative agreement that reduced and restricted states require.